-29 See, for example, Stoll (2003) and Glosten, Biais, and Spatt (2005) which review both the theoretical and empirical market microstructure literatures.
+31 See, for example, Stoll (2003) and Glosten, Biais, and Spatt (2005) which review both the theoretical and empirical market microstructure literatures.

-30 TDQ measures the total ETF shares on loan to both Markit and non-Markit borrowers from Markit and non-Markit security lenders.
+32 TDQ measures the total ETF shares on loan to both Markit and non-Markit borrowers from Markit and non-Markit security lenders.
 It is the most expansive measure of direction ETF shorting from the Markit database.

-Our results in Column 1 of Table 6 show that operational shorting contributes to the increase in broker non-votes, while the coefficient on directional shorting in Column 2 of Table 6 is positive but insignificant.
-When including both measures in the same regression in Column 3 of Table 6, we do find that the magnitude of the coefficient of the 'operational' phantom share measure remains positive and significant, and that the coefficient of 'directional' phantom share measure remains insignificant (though flips sign).
 These results are important for two reasons.
-First, they validate the suggested hedging-based vote-sidelining mechanism: as conjectured, the broker non-vote results are stronger for the operational shorting channel, which highly likely to be hedged.
+First, they validate the suggested hedging-based votesidelining mechanism: as conjectured, the broker non-vote results are stronger for the operational shorting channel, which highly likely to be hedged.
 Second, as operational shorting of ETFs is purely for liquidity reasons and has no effect on the returns of the underlying as Evans et al. (2021) show, this analysis helps to rule out the possibility that our main tests are only picking up the sentiment from informed short sellers.

 As a second test of the role of operational vs. directional shorting, we separate industry ETFs from all other ETFs.
 Huang, O'Hara, and Zhong (2021) find that industry ETFs are more likely to be used to hedge industry risk (i.e., directional shorting) by hedge funds and other traders than other ETFs.
-If such trades involve holding a single security long (e.g., Apple Inc.) and then shorting the industry risk of that position via an ETF (e.g., the Invesco QQQ broad technology

-ETF), there would not be a systematic sidelining of votes for the remaining stocks in the QQQ ETF basket.
+If such trades involve holding a single security long (e.g., Apple Inc.) and then shorting the industry risk of that position via an ETF (e.g., the Invesco QQQ broad technology ETF), there would not be a systematic sidelining of votes for the remaining stocks in the QQQ ETF basket.
 Thus, short interest in industry ETFs is an alternative proxy for directional shorting that is less likely to affect voting outcomes.

 To begin our analysis using industry ETFs, we split our phantom shares variable into phantom shares that arise from industry ETFs (Phantom Shares: Industry ETFs), and phantom shares that arise from all other ETFs (Phantom Shares: Ex-Industry ETFs).
 In Column 4 of Table 6, we show that while both industry and ex-industry phantom shares lead to an increase in broker non-votes, the coefficient on the ex-industry phantom shares is more significant and is twice as large as the coefficient on industry phantom shares.
 To further refine the industry ETFs proxy for directional shorting and given that APs may still use operational shorting to provide liquidity for industry ETFs, we separate the short interest by industry ETFs (and all other ETFs) into operational vs. directional and compute the equivalent phantom share measures at the underlying stock level.
-In Column 5 of Table 6, we report the results after splitting both industry and ex-industry phantom shares based on operational and directional short interest.
+In Column 5 of Table 6, we report the results after splitting both industry and ex-industry Phantom shares based on operational and directional short interest.
 The results are very clear: Industry Phantom Shares: Industry ETFs - Directional and Phantom Shares: Ex-Industry - Directional have insignificant coefficients, suggesting that directional short selling, more likely backed by a cash collateral is not much associated with sidelining votes.
 On the other hand, and consistent with our argument, only operational shorting appears to be driving our main results, as shown in the coefficients on Phantom Shares: Industry ETFs - Operational and Phantom Shares: Ex-Industry - Operational being positive, with similar magnitudes, and statistically and economically significant.
-Taken together, Columns 4 and 5 provide additional evidence that operational shorting, not directional, is driving the sidelining of votes.
+Taken together, Columns 4 and 5 of Table 6 provide additional evidence that operational shorting, not directional, is driving the sidelining of votes.